-Summer vacations with multiple generations in the mix definitely has its challenges.
-Blending personalities, family dynamics and travel will put even the closest of families to the test.
-However, in the end it is worth the effort.
+Summer vacations with multiple generations in the mix definitely have their challenges.
+Blending personalities, family dynamics, and travel will put even the closest of families to the test.
+However, in the end, it is worth the effort.

-For many years, not as a child but in my adult life, my grandparents would rent a beach house for a week in July (usually around July 4th).
+For many years, not as a child but in my adult life, my grandparents would rent a beach house for a week-long vacation in July (usually around July 4th).
 While it was my grandparents that footed the bill, my mother orchestrated the gathering.

 For one week each year, four generations spent time lounging on the beach, cooking meals, riding bikes, playing board games and frolicking with kids.
 Adults put aside their daily cares.
 It wasn’t perfect and personalities would often clash.
 There were disputes about the “right” way to prepare pulled pork, debates (sometimes heated) about politics, years of tensions between family members and other challenges, but in the end, I wouldn’t change a thing.
 It was real.
 (Read more about multi-generational travel here.)